YangCatalog/search/scripts/README.md

 ## add-catalog-data.py

-## yang_catalog_index.py
+## pyang_plugin directory

-This is a PYANG plugin to generate the SQL statements for Yang Search database.
-It must be installed in the PYANG plugin directory.
+This directory contains all PYANG plugins used by YangSearch.